nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Archive

 InternBuddy supports archiving entries.
-When an entry is archived, it will be "hidden" from the entry list unless the user specifically chooses to display them.
-However, the entry can be unarchived when needed, and it will still technically exist in the entry list.
+When an entry is archived, it will be **"hidden"** from the entry list unless the user specifically chooses to display them.
+However, it will still technically exist in the entry list, and the entry can be unarchived when needed.
 For example, an Event or Person can still store the company name of an archived Company.

 The below screenshot shows what archived entries look like.
+Notice the `ARCHIVED` tag?

 | ![archived entry](images/ArchivedEntryExample.png) |
 | :------------------------------------------------: |